 Student-On-Student Sexual & Interpersonal Misconduct & Title IX

-The safety and well-being of our students is of utmost importance to Loyola Marymount University, and LMU takes all reports of sexual and interpersonal misconduct extremely seriously.
+The safety and well-being of our students is of utmost importance to LMU, and LMU takes all reports of sexual and interpersonal misconduct extremely seriously.

 We expect our students to treat themselves and their peers in a manner that is consistent with the values of the Lion's Code and in alignment with the Student Conduct Code, and we remain dedicated to combating sexual or interpersonal misconduct in our community.